-Imam al-Ghazali and hadith
+Imam al-Ghazali and Hadith Sciences

 As for the Hadith question there is a short monograph by al-mahdaly (see below).
 In this book al-mahdaly points out that there is more to the hadiths that Imam Ghazali quotes than meets the eye.
 Also and most importantly is the sharah of ihya by al-Murtada al-zabidi (d.
 1205/1791) ithaf al-sadah al-muttaqin bi sharh asrar Ihya’ ‘ulum al-din (Cairo: Matba’a al-Maymaniya, 1311 AH.)
 A manuscript of which is available at Princeton University Library that seems to be the author’s own working copy (muswada) as there is quite a bit of crossing out.